MAYZGitHub/mayz-contracts/README.md

 - Provides real-time updates for fair valuations and swaps
 - Integrates with smart contracts for on-chain price verification

-For more information, refer to the Oracle documentation [TODO]
+> For more information, refer to the Oracle documentation [TODO].
+> For technical implementation details of our oracle system, see our [Technical Documentation](./docs/TECHNICAL.md#oracle-integration).

 ## Development Roadmap